-The final project is due December 7th: You will write an approximately 3 page report on a mathematical topic of your choosing related to the course material.
+The final project is due December 8th: You will write an approximately 3 page report on a mathematical topic of your choosing related to the course material.
 You must choose and research the topic yourself.
 Grading will be based on quality of writing/presentation and relevance/difficulty of topic as related to the course.
 As a rule of thumb, your project should be interesting and readable by another student in the class.
 More details will be posted about this on OWL.

 You must achieve at least 50% on the final exam and hand in the final project to pass the course.
+The final exam will be cumulative drawing on material from all parts of the course.